-As exciting as it is to be on the open road and keep pushing to see more, if you push too fast you, your family will not end up enjoying the experience.
+As exciting as it is to be on the open road and keep pushing to see more, if you push too fast or try to accomplish too much, your family will not end up enjoying the experience.
 Remember, it’s about the journey, not the destination.

-You don’t get a trophy at the end for the number of places you see, but you do get the memories of the experiences you create along the way, so enjoy the process of movement with flexibility and compassion to everyone’s needs.
+For me, it’s all about the relationship I have with my family as I’m pursuing my value of newness.
+A road trip is usually about the memories from the experiences you create along the way, so enjoy the process of moving with flexibility and compassion to everyone’s needs.

 Regardless of how much you plan and compromise, it gets tough being crammed together in a vehicle while trying to get from one place to the next.